The Houston Cougars have enjoyed recent success, often making their college basketball odds attractive.

 He was a three-time All-American and the National Player of the Year in 1968.

-His highlight moment was on Jan.
-20, 1968, in the “Game of the Century” against No. 1 UCLA.
-He scored 39 points and had 15 rebounds as the Cougars upset UCLA 71-69 in front of more than 53,000 people.
+His highlight moment came on Jan.
+20, 1968, in the “Game of the Century” against No. 1 UCLA, when he scored 39 points and grabbed 15 rebounds as the Cougars upset UCLA 71-69 in front of more than 53,000 people.

 3. Clyde Drexler